 - 2 cups of chicken stock or broth

 - 2 tablespoons of mango, apricot, peach or other jam

 - 1/4 cup (1/2 stick) of unsalted butter, softened to room temp

 - 2 tablespoons of Creole or Dijon mustard

 - 1/2 teaspoon of freshly cracked black pepper

-Preheat oven to 350 degrees F. Cut deep slits into the pork, inserting the slivers of garlic.
+Preheat oven to 350 degrees F. Cut deep slits into roast, inserting the slivers of garlic.
 Set aside.
-Heat the oil and butter together in a large skillet over medium heat and add the onion.
+Heat the 2 tablespoons of oil and butter together in a lidded braising pan over medium heat and add the onion.
 Cook until the onion just begins to caramelize.
-While the onions are cooking, heat the chicken stock, jam and pepper jelly in a small saucepan until melted and well incorporated; set aside.
+Add chicken stock, jam and pepper jelly and cook until melted and well incorporated.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.